 |Who (what) are your

-I don't mean to be coy about this, but the truth is that a smaller list might comprise those who haven't influenced me.
+Pop songs of the 50's and 60's, Christian hymns, 19th and 20th century Classical music, and Delta and Piedmont blues.
+A shorter list of artists might comprise those who haven't influenced me.
 Frank Sinatra, for example, no matter how much respect I have for his voice and musicianship and his way with a song, has not had a big impact on what I do.
 I am not attracted to the songs he chose, nor am I especially taken with crooners in general.
 A personal matter, as I suggested above.
 Song stylists are not my focus.
-But who would deny the power of a Bessie Smith, say, as another example?
+But who would deny the power of a Bessie Smith?
+Judy Garland....

-Jazz musicians in general are also beyond my domain, both technically, ethnically and probably philosophically.
+Jazz musicians in general are beyond my domain, both technically and ethnically.
 Jazz is simply not my heritage.
-I'm not joking when I say I see myself in the tradition of the New England Transcendentalists.
-I've had a special fondness for the work of some of the great blues artists - Mississippi John Hurt, Fred McDowell, Blind Lemon Jefferson, Big Bill Broonzy, Reverend Gary Davis, Howlin' Wolf, Pink Anderson, Robert Johnson, etc. - borrowed heavily from time to time from both the Piedmont and Delta Blues geniuses.
+I don't improvise, except in life.
+I see myself in the tradition of the New England Transcendentalists.
+I got a special gratitude for great blues artists like Mississippi John Hurt, Fred McDowell, Big Bill Broonzy, Reverend Gary Davis, Howlin' Wolf, Pink Anderson, Robert Johnson, etc. - and borrowed heavily from time to time from these geniuses.
+From some friends, too.

 My earliest memory of being moved by a song on the radio was the Mills Brothers' "You, You, You," when I was about three and was absolutely in love with the song.
-And there was always something unstoppable in me about wanting to make music from early on, though the belief that I actually could so so was hard and long in coming.
+And there was something unstoppable in me about wanting to make music from early on, though the belief that I could do it was hard and long in coming.

 And then, of course, there's Redhead Lefty....

 I've been telling people "seventy-five" for the past thirty years.That's a joke.
 But it is about the number of tunes I keep in my head at any one time for performance' sake.
 That's maybe five hours worth.